stanfordnmbl/osim-rl/README.md

 In the place of `[YOUR_CROWD_AI_TOKEN_HERE]` put your token from the profile page from [crowdai.org](http://crowdai.org/) website.

-Note that during the submission, the environment will get restarted.
-Since the environment is stochastic, you will need to submit three trials -- this way we make sure that your model is robust.

 ### Rules

 In order to avoid overfitting to the training environment, the top participants will be asked to resubmit their solutions in the second round of the challenge.
 The final ranking will be based on the results from the second round.